lexicalunit/dotfiles/bin/README.md

     --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024)
     --no-resize-buffer               Do not automatically adjust the buffer size.
 By default, the buffer size is automatically resized from an initial value of SIZE.
+    --http-chunk-size SIZE           Size of a chunk for chunk-based HTTP downloading (e.g. 10485760 or 10M) (default is disabled).
+May be useful for bypassing bandwidth throttling imposed by a webserver (experimental)
     --playlist-reverse               Download playlist videos in reverse order --playlist-random                Download playlist videos in random order --xattr-set-filesize             Set file xattribute ytdl.filesize with expected file size (experimental)